-- Expressiveness - Unlike older languages which can be counter-intuitive and hard to follow, Swift offers clear, predictable syntax which is fun and easy to use.
+- Expressiveness - Unlike older languages which can be counter-intuitive and hard to follow, Swift offers clear, the predictable syntax which is fun and easy to use.

-GoGo, which is a programming language created by Google in 2009 as an alternative to C and C++, is arguably the best coding language to learn in 2018.
+Go, which is a programming language created by Google in 2009 as an alternative to C and C++, is arguably the best coding language to learn in 2022.
 Also known as GoLang, it has earned its spot on our list of the top programming languages due to its extreme versatility.

 - Its speed.
 As far as speed is concerned, Go is comparable to the C languages.
 This makes it very useful for things like website development.

 - Its ease of use.
 However, unlike the C languages, Go is very easy to use.
-Its code it logical, and it is easy to picture what a block of code will do before you run it.
+Its code is logical, and it is easy to picture what a block of code will do before you run it.

-KotlinKotlin recently ranked as the second most loved language in the world - behind cult favourite Rust.
+Kotlin recently ranked as the second most loved language in the world - behind cult-favorite Rust.
 It has also received ongoing official support from both Android Studio and Google, giving it an instant tick as one of the top programming languages to learn.